 Treatment may offer an alternative to topical retinoid treatments for acne scarring.

-Years ago, antibiotics started to be used to treat acne because it was thought that the condition was an infectious disease, Hilary E. Baldwin, M.D., of Rutgers Robert Wood Johnson Medical School, Newark, New Jersey.
+Years ago antibiotics were used to treat acne because it was thought that the condition was an infectious disease, says Dr. Hilary Baldwin of the Rutgers Robert Wood Johnson Medical School.

 Review highlights the need to accurately diagnose this common bacterial infection.